 A student / team may submit one regrade request per individual / team assignment.
 The request must describe what score the student or team believes they deserve and explain why.
 The explanation must focus on the content and its relation to the rubric or supporting evidence.
 Explanations that are irrelevant to the assignment (e.g., wanting to maintain a perfect GPA or to ensure an A in the course) will be declined without review.
 The request must be submitted within two weeks after having received the score for the assignment.
 Requests will not be considered after the regrade period has expired or if a request was previously made for the assignment.
 The entire assignment will be re-evaluated.
 Send all regrade requests to the course staff list (firstname.lastname@example.org).

 No make-up work is allowed unless the absence is excused.
+Team members who miss a scheduled presentation of their project work during studio without an excused absence will receive a 10% score deduction for that project deliverable.
 Excused absences include those absences defined in the student code (see https://studentcode.illinois.edu/article1/part5/1-501/) and absences due to illness or other medical reason for which the student is able to provide a meaningful medical note.
-The note must cover the date of the missed lecture or studio and must be submitted to the instructor (not the teaching assistants) in a time frame considered reasonable given the particular circumstance.
+The note must cover the date of the missed lecture or studio and must be submitted to the instructor in a time frame considered reasonable given the particular circumstance.
 If the absence is approved by the instructor, students will be allowed to submit make-up work within a defined time window without penalty.
 Please note that job interviews do not qualify for excused absences unless the prospective employer (not the student) submits documentation to the instructor indicating that no other interview slot was available.
 Because there is an excused absence policy, no grades will be dropped.

 Students who register for the course late must initiate requests for makeup assignments from the course staff within one week of joining the course.
 Makeup work will not be allowed otherwise.
 This includes but is not limited to extensions for missed lecture workbooks and alternative assignments for missed studio sessions.